 Our picks of the best platforms for trading the FTSE 100

 If it’s 24 hour pricing and tight spreads plus access to thousands of other products then you will probably want to trade with one of the larger brokers such as IG Group or Saxo Bank.
 But if you want a more personalised service then you might prefer a smaller broker such as Spreadex.

-Your choice of broker will also be influenced by the products you want to trade for example, Pepperstone have a reputation for excellent customer service but they don’t currently offer spread betting.
-So if you want to bet on the FTSE rather than trade it they won’t be for you.
+Your choice of broker will also be influenced by the products you want to trade for example, Pepperstone have a reputation for tight pricing but they don’t currently offer trading on many smaller stocks outside the FTSE 100.
+Likewise, if you want to trade with tax free profits, Saxo Markets do not offer spread betting, so if you want to bet on the FTSE rather than trade it they won’t be for you.

 You can compare brokers and decide which one is the best fit for you by using our comparison tables, either through a general trading account, CFD trading platform or Spread betting broker or if you are interested in investing in a FTSE 100 tracker through ETFs.

-Trading on indices has always been a solid choice, offering the obvious advantage of constant, 24-hour movement as well as good liquidity.
-The FTSE 100 is a popular index to trade for a number of reasons, notably its smaller tick size, particularly when compared to other European indices such as the Dax – £5 per point versus €25 per point respectively.
+Trading on the FTSE 100 has always been one of the most popular markets because of constant, 24-hour movement, economic news as well as good liquidity.
+The UKX also has a smaller tick size (smallest movement), particularly when compared to other European indices such as the Dax – £5 per point versus €25 per point respectively.

 Saxo Markets is the best broker for trading FTSE futures based on price, market access and our broker matrix.

 Futures contracts are derivatives that allow traders to speculate on the future price of a given commodity or instrument; in this case, the future value of the FTSE100 index.